Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Limitations

 \section{Limitations}

-This study presents early-stage insights based on a prototype AV platform and an LLM-based conversational agent deployed in a dynamic field setting.
+This study presents early-stage insights based on a prototype AV platform and an LLM-based CA deployed in a dynamic field setting.
 While the on-road environment adds ecological validity, both the vehicle and the agent were prototypes.
-The AV operated on a rule- and map-based platform rather than production-level autonomy, and the agent occasionally experienced network-related delays due to the rural setting.
+The AV operated on a rule- and map-based platform rather than production-level autonomy, and the agent occasionally experienced network-related delays due to the setting.
 The agent latency fluctuated, which may have provided an inconsistent experience between users.
 However, this is comparable to standard online voice-based LLM applications, and most participants still rated interactions as natural and responsive.

 Participants undertook a single 55-minute session, meaning long-term adoption, novelty effects, or habituation remain unexplored.
 Indeed, some participants suggested that their perceptions may change given time and exposure.
-Whilst the sample was diverse in age, targeted recruitment of older and younger drivers to facilitate usability exploration across the age-range may effect fatigue ratings.
-Specifically, older drivers may be less prone to fatigue manipulations in AVs~\cite{Arefnezhad2022-yb}.
-Additionally, although no age-related differences in perceptions of usability emerged during qualitative analysis, between subjects hypothesis testing may reveal distinct differences.
-This should be addressed in future studies as it is possible that interaction with genAI is affected by systematic age-related (or experience) related differences.
+While the sample was diverse in age, targeted recruitment of older and younger drivers to facilitate usability exploration across the age range may affect fatigue ratings.
+Specifically, older drivers may be less prone to fatigue manipulations in AVs \cite{Arefnezhad2022-yb}.
+Additionally, although no age-related differences in perceptions of usability emerged during qualitative analysis, between-subjects hypothesis testing may reveal distinct differences.

+While participant allocation favoured the CA condition, all participants experienced the same vehicle, route, environmental, and procedural conditions.
+None of the participants reported prior experience with L3 during screening or interviews, and such exposure was therefore not considered a confounding factor.
+Individual differences in communication style or familiarity with CAs were treated as natural variation relevant to understanding diverse user responses rather than as variables to be experimentally controlled.

+We also acknowledge that anthropomorphic and personality cues may shape user trust, engagement, and perceptions of agency \cite{Ruijten2018-ir, Park2024-yh}.
+The agent’s gendered name (“Zoe”) may likewise have contributed to user perceptions \cite{Roesler2022-tv}, and future work should consider how naming conventions and gender presentation interact with these social dynamics.